-From the aspect of community development and a tourism industry, CBT supply chain has various advantages.
+From the aspect of community development and a tourism industry, CBT has various advantages.
 However, implementing the CBT model is very dependent on the characteristics and conditions of the people in tourist destinations so that the model for implementing CBT in one region can be different.

-As a tourism model, CBT contributes to the economic development of rural communities or those living in small cities, low living standards, direct involvement of the community, including cultural and environmental preservation [16].
+As a tourism model, CBT contributes to the economic development of rural communities or those living in small cities, low living standards, direct involvement of the community, including cultural and environmental preservation (Goodwin and Santili, 2009: 4).

-The statement of Tasci, et al. [17] in line with Goodwin and Santilli [16], states that the concept of CBT supply chain is intended to increase economic growth, involving the poor who traditionally live as farmers or fishermen, living from generation to generation in potential areas for tourism development.
+The statement of Tasci et al (2003: 10-11) in line with Goodwin and Santili (2009), states that the concept of CBT is intended to increase economic growth, involving the poor who traditionally live as farmers or fishermen, living from generation to generation in potential areas for tourism development.
 The development of CBT is intended to provide opportunities for local indigenous people with weak strength in various accesses available in the world of tourism.

-CBT supply chain results are expected to be able to improve people's lives for the better.
+CBT results are expected to be able to improve people's lives for the better.
 The goal of managing CBT through a community approach is in line with the form of sustainable tourism management by involving the community and local informal figures as the backbone of local tourism development.
 This approach aims to provide direct economic benefits to the community to improve their lives in the context of poverty alleviation.